gini/gini-vision-lib-android/componentapiexample/README.md

 Camera Screen
 -------------

 The `BaseCameraScreenHandler` contains the main logic.
-The Activity and concrete handler in the `compat` and `standard` sub-packages provide the implementations dependent on whether the standard or Support Library components are used.
+The `compat` and `standard` sub-packages provide the implementations for the Support Library components and standard components, respectively.
+They contain an Activity and a concrete handler.

 It starts by showing the `CameraFragment`.
 When a picture was taken or file was imported using the document import button the `CameraFragmentListener#onDocumentAvailable()` is called where either the Review Screen or the Analysis Screen is shown.